peppelinux/ansible-slapd-eduperson2016/README.md

 ````
 - create some conditionals in slapd role to manage this feature

 Hints
 -----
+- ldap:// is disabled, only ldapi:/// and ldaps:/// will be available;
 - Be aware that ldapmodify is sensitive to (trailing) spaces;
-- Login with SASL/EXTERNAL needs a client certificate to be added in its .ldaprc file;
 - ldapadd, ldapsearch, ldapmodify: set debug level with -d 1 or more.
 It's the only way to get ldap be more eloquent;
-- every client must have slapd-cacert.pem configured in /etc/ldap.conf (pem file could be copied with scp)
+- every client must have slapd-cacert.pem configured in /etc/ldap.conf (pem file could be copied with scp);
+- Passwords in the CSV example file will be stored by LDAP in cleartex format, don't do this in production environment, {SSHA} is a good choice;

 License
 -------